sschober/kqwait/README.md

       # something
     done

-If you want to use the file that caused the return the simplest thing I came accross is this:
+If you want to use the file that caused the return, you can assign the output to a variable:

-    ./kqwait sample sample/* | (read file && echo $file) do true; done

-That is a bit quirky as we don't actually use the loop body, but reading into `$file` and accessing it in the loop body was not possible for me in bash.
+    while file=`./kqwait dir1/`; do
+      echo "Event on $file"
+    done

+See a more advanced script, that does some simple dispatch based on file ending under `samples/`.

 ## Note